 You can read more about the cheap and best-prepaid tariff plans from all operators here.

 1).
 No Bill Shock – In Prepaid you recharge your phone and you get the balance or your calling pack is activated which comes with fixed validity and if you consume it earlier you just need to recharge again.

 There are no hidden charges, no chance of spending a huge amount of money like postpaid.

 2).
 Ease of changing tariff packs – You don’t get any pro-rata data charging bills when you want to change the pack.
 You have a lot of choices in prepaid from unlimited voice and data packs, bulk minutes packs, rate cutters and special data recharges.

 3).
 Many Choices – As mentioned in the previous point you can opt for any type of pack and control your spend.
-The choices and packs availability is much higher compared to postpaid.
+The choices and packs availability is much higher in comparison to postpaid.

-The flexibility of changing your packs and options are huge in prepaid compared to a limited number of plans offered by your operator.
+The flexibility of changing your packs and options are huge in prepaid in comparison to a limited number of postpaid plans.

 4).
 100% Control on Spending – You can keep your spending as low as you want and you don’t need to pay the fix Rs 549 monthly rental which you took when you needed to use your phone more.
 In prepaid you pay what you use, but not on the basis of the plan you signed up for.

 5).
 No tension of High Bills or misuse – Your kids made some ISD calls from your postpaid mobile by mistake and you get the enormous bill which you will have to pay or they just watched youtube on Full HD for a couple of hours and your data limit is exhausted in postpaid.
 Prepaid the only thing that can happen is your account balance becomes zero and nothing else.